 Zihao Sui is an undergraduate student intending to major in Cell Biology.
 She is currently working as an assistant in the Nelson Lab.

-Lauria is an undergraduate student pursuing a biology major with the intent to enter into medicine.
+Lauria is an undergraduate student pursuing a Biology major specializing in Immunology with the intent to enter into medicine.
 She is currently working as an assistant in the Nelson lab.

 Former Lab members